nuxt/docs/pt-BR/guide/views.md

 ### Default Meta Tags

-Nuxt.js let you define all default meta for your application inside `nuxt.config.js`, use the same `head` property:
+Nuxt.js lets you define all default `<meta>` tags for your application inside `nuxt.config.js`.
+Define them using the same `head` property:

 Example of a custom viewport with a custom Google font: